l2ep-epmlab/VSC_Lib/R2017a/README.md

 * Simscape electrical Specialized Technology (>R2015a)

 ## Installation
-1. Download the library from
+1. Download the library from this repositery
 > or
 1. Clone this repositery
+2. Choose your release
-2. type the following command from the folder where you have extracted the library.
+3. type the following command from the folder where you have extracted the library.
 ```shell
 setup_VSC_Lib
 ```
 > or
-2. add the Library folder in your Matlab path and refresh your simulink library browser
+3. add the Library folder in your Matlab path and refresh your simulink library browser
-3. Check that a new library named 'VSC4SPS' has been added in the library browser of Simulink
+4. Check that a new library named 'VSC4SPS' has been added in the library browser of Simulink